mrdonado/blog/_posts/2021-06-05-yin-and-yang.markdown

 When you build software in the context of a startup that is creating a new product from scratch, there are usually so many unknown factors about the final product that it often makes little sense to apply most software quality measures.

-If you follow the principles of [Design Thinking, Lean and Agile](https://www.thoughtworks.com/books/understanding-design-thinking-lean-agile-jonny-schneider), you'll continuously perform experiments and collect data to test your hypotheses.
+If you follow [Design Thinking, Lean and Agile](https://www.thoughtworks.com/books/understanding-design-thinking-lean-agile-jonny-schneider) principles, you'll continuously perform experiments and collect data to test your hypotheses.
 This way, on each iteration you gain more insights about the right direction for your product.

 Usually, during the initial iterations, you'll have a pretty small team (maybe just one developer), and the advantages of applying software quality principles might not be too clear because oftentimes the code that you're writing won't live very long.